ayazhankadessova/python-bit/README.md

 - [x] FileProcessor running -> when it's running no need for run code / submit code [special case]
 - [x] add task completions to weeklyProgress
-- [ ] cant send code -> socket actually not seeing anything
+- [x] cant send code -> socket actually not seeing anything
+- [x] cant see names of connected students
+- [x] when i select week tasks dont get updated

+## Nov 30

 - [ ] more firebase operations under `/api`
-- [ ] cant see names of connected students
-- [ ] when i select week tasks dont get updated
 - [ ] Work on Week 5
+- [ ] no need to store both username and code of students , just store the usernames
 - [ ] Teacher dashboard & student dashboard -> many overlap
 - [ ] Student classrooms & teacher classrooms -> many overlap
-- [ ] dont update code card after the test casses are passed
+- [ ] dont refresh code card after the test casses are passed
 - [ ] Show which test cases are we running -> students can choose which test cases they want to run
-- [ ] add progress for teacher
+- [ ] Make progress bar better
-- [ ] week selection -> save
 - [ ] fix topics
-- [ ]

 - [ ] UseAuth must be used within AuthProvider after login